 Numbered or Percentage Scale:

 Customer health scoring can be implemented using either a numbered scale or a percentage scale.
-Numbered scales offer a quick overview of customer health based on predefined ranges, while percentage scales provide a more granular measurement based on specific metrics.
+Numbered scales offer a quick overview of customer health based on predefined ranges.
+On the other hand, percentage scales provide a more granular measurement based on specific metrics.
 Choosing between the two depends on the unique requirements of the business.

 Grading System: